US STOCKS-S&P 500, Nasdaq futures slip as yields stay high, Tesla slides | Headlines

 - United States

+At 7:19 a.m.
+ET, Dow e-minis were up 89 points, or 0.27%, S&P 500 e-minis were down 11 points, or 0.28%, and Nasdaq 100 e-minis were down 50.25 points, or 0.42%.
+Tesla Inc fell 6.1% in premarket trading after Chief Executive Elon Musk and team's four-hour presentation failed to impress investors with few details on its plan to unveil an affordable electric vehicle.

-Tesla Inc fell 5.8% in premarket trading after the investor day event during which Chief Executive Elon Musk gave little details on when it will unveil a much-awaited affordable electric vehicle.
-Salesforce Inc soared 15.6% after the cloud-based software firm forecast first-quarter revenue above analysts' estimates and doubled its share repurchase to $20 billion.
+Salesforce Inc soared 15.7% after the cloud-based software firm forecast first-quarter revenue above analysts' estimates and doubled its share buyback to $20 billion.
 Meanwhile, Reuters reported that activist investor Elliott Management has nominated candidates to Salesforce's board.
+Macy's Inc jumped 8.2% after the department store operator forecast full-year profit above Wall Street estimates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)